captainhcg/leetcode-in-py-and-go/README.md

 * 164: 1.0.0
 * 168: n, idx = divmod(n-1, 26)
 * 172: know the trick
+* 173: solved it by myself in one pass, but still read it if I have time
 * 189: k = k % len(nums)
 * 198: The second room
 * 238: Index